The Old Fold – Restaurant Review

-Maybe the owners of The Old Fold, a new suburban Leeds Bar and Grill, have paid a visit to Le Relaise De Venise, the famous Gallic steak house and French national institution that has taken menu refinement to its logically extreme conclusion – they have no menu at all.
+Maybe the owners of The Old Fold, a new suburban Leeds Bar and Grill, have paid a visit to Le Relaise De Venise.
+The famous Gallic steak house and French national institution has taken menu refinement to its logically extreme conclusion.
+They have no menu at all.
 At Le Relaise, it’s prime steak and skinny French fries with a top-secret herb sauce, or it’s the exit door.
 And guess what – it’s wonderful (there are now sister restaurants in London and New York).

-Not that The Old Fold is without choice – there are five starters, a handful of well-picked mains and a choice of burgers – but here (at long last, some might say) is an English eaterie that does exactly what it should say on the tin: good, flavoursome dishes, hunger-slaying portions, informal atmosphere, super service and good prices.
-It’s not rocket science – but it’s such a relief in these cash-conscious times to find an unpretentious new restaurant that understands its menu and understands its customers so well (it must be a blessed relief to the locals to be spared the opening of yet another identikit Indian restaurant).
+Not that The Old Fold is without choice.
+There are five starters, a handful of well-picked mains and a choice of burgers.
+But here (at long last, some might say) is an English eaterie that does exactly what it should say on the tin.
+Good, flavoursome dishes, hunger-slaying portions, informal atmosphere, super service and good prices.
+It’s not rocket science – but it’s such a relief in these cash-conscious times to find an unpretentious new restaurant that understands its menu and understands its customers so well.
+It must be a blessed relief to the locals, too, that they have are spared the opening of yet another identikit Anglo-Indian restaurant.

-So, a Homemade Chicken Liver Pate (£4.25) starter was nicely peppery, leaning on a sweet red onion chutney and served – importantly – with warm buttery toast, and a crisp, honey-glazed Belly Pork (£4.00) was exactly the mouthful of flavour you’d hope for.
+So, a Homemade Chicken Liver Pate (£4.25) starter was nicely peppery, leaning on a sweet red onion chutney and served – importantly – with warm buttery toast.
+A crisp, honey-glaze Belly Pork (£4.00) was exactly the mouthful of flavour you’d hope for.

 And how you can tell.
-My Pork Belly Ribs (£8.50) were tender, falling away from the bone, nuzzling a tasty, sticky, smoky sauce and – yes – numerous!
+My Pork Belly Ribs (£8.50) are tender, falling away from the bone, nuzzling a tasty, sticky, smoky sauce and – yes – numerous!
 Wherever Yorkshiremen are concerned, one should never underestimate the power of quantity!
-A Classic Half Pound Burger (£8.00) was expertly dressed and, vitally, perfectly balanced – there were no crumbling baps or extraneous fillings spilling from the sides.
+A Classic Half Pound Burger (£8.00) is expertly dressed and, vitally, perfectly balanced.
+There are no crumbling baps or extraneous fillings spilling from the sides.
 Just a good, spongy handful – what more can you ask?

 And the Fillet Steak (£15.50) itself?
-Medium rare as requested, juicy, absolutely packed with flavour – a veritable homage to beef.
-Forget Wagyu farms, Britain produces the best steak in the world – and here was the proof.
+Medium rare as requested.
+Juicy, absolutely pack full with flavour.
+A veritable homage to beef.
+Forget Wagyu farms, Britain produces the best steak in the world – and here is the proof.

-I’d have preferred slim French fries (£2.00) over the chunky, fish and chip shop style chips I was served – but maybe this was a deliberate nod to the restaurant’s northern roots.
+I’d prefer slim French fries (£2.00) over the chunky, fish and chip shop-style chips.
+But maybe this is a deliberate nod to the restaurant’s northern roots.

-Whatever, The Old Fold is a welcome addition to suburban Leeds’ food scene – and a lesson in how doing the simple things well can still be a recipe for success.
-Le Relaise De Venise, watch out!
+Whatever, The Old Fold is a welcome addition to the suburban Leeds food scene.
+It’s a lesson in how doing the simple things well can still be a recipe for success.
+Le Relaise De Venise, watch out.

 The Old Fold, 8 Town Street, Farsley, LS28 5DB